Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Evaluation

-{\bf The impact of the Dynamic Resource Scheduling.} Table~\ref{tab:ns_google} shows that Dynamic Resource Scheduling can positively contribute to the performance of \toolName. \toolNameC schedules resources for base fuzzers uniformly randomly, covers 13.52\% fewer branches, executes 9.82\% fewer paths, and triggers 23.40\% fewer unique crashes on average, compared with \toolNameA.
-Moreover, \toolNameC is statistically differentiated (i.e., p-value $<$ 0.01) from \toolNameA in terms of covered branches and executed paths on all projects except for c-ares where both variants achieve the same results (p-value = 0.98).

-{\bf The impact of the Multidimensional Seed Evaluation.} Table~\ref{tab:ns_google} shows that the proposed multidimensional seed evaluation can positively contribute to the performance of \toolName.
-Without the multidimensional seed evaluation, \toolNameD only determines those seeds that uniquely cover an execution path as beneficial, and covers 5.92\% fewer branches, 3.10\% fewer paths, and triggers 11.54\% fewer unique crashes on average.
-The Mann-Whitney U Test results also demonstrate that \toolNameD is statistically differentiated (i.e., p-value $<$ 0.01) from \toolNameA in terms of covered branches and executed paths on all projects except for c-ares where both variants achieve the same results (p-value = 0.98), and proj4 in terms of the executed path (p-value = 0.6).
+\greyboxb{Answer to RQ2:} { \toolNameA achieves higher branch and path coverage compared to using only a single base fuzzer by dynamically combining the advantages of these base fuzzers, and triggers 87.10\% more unique crashes than the best-performing single base fuzzer.}

-\subsection{RQ4-Bug Detection in Real-world Projects}
+\subsection{RQ3-Bug Detection in Real-world Projects}

 {\bf Our empirical results in Table~\ref{tab:bug_real} show that \toolName triggers more bugs than EnFuzz, Autofz$^\beta$, and base fuzzers.} \toolNameB and \toolNameA detect 20 and 13 unique bugs, respectively.
 EnFuzz and Autofz$^\beta$ detect 9 and 17 unique bugs, respectively, and all of them can be detected by \toolNameB.
 With the advantage of the state-of-the-art base fuzzers, \toolNameB gains 122.22\% and 53.85\% improvement over EnFuzz and \toolNameA, respectively.
 Moreover, with the same base fuzzers, \toolNameB successfully detects 17.65\% more bugs than Autofz$^\beta$.
-We found that among the 20 bugs detected by \toolNameB, three of them are known CVEs (CVE-2023-4904, CVE--2023-28484, CVE-2018-11097), and five of them are previously unknown.
-We reported these five bugs to the corresponding projects' issue tracking system, and all of them were confirmed by the developers.
+We found that among the 20 bugs detected by \toolNameB, three of them are known CVEs (CVE-2022-4904, CVE-2023-28484, and CVE-2018-11097), and five of them are previously unknown (e.g., Integer Overflow in xpack).
+Although \toolNameB discovers only one additional previously unknown bug compared to the strongest baseline, the evaluated projects have been extensively tested using existing fuzzing techniques.
+Therefore, under a limited budget, the number of additional previously unknown bugs that can be exposed is constrained.
+As a result, the number of unknown bugs alone may not fully capture the effectiveness of approaches.
 We compared \toolNameB with its SOTA base fuzzers.
-Table~\ref{tab:bug_real} shows that without ensemble fuzzing, the best-performing base fuzzer AFL++ detects 15 unique bugs, while \toolNameB detects 20 including all the bugs detected by AFL++, achieving 33.33\% improvement.
+Table~\ref{tab:bug_real} shows that without ensemble fuzzing, the best-performing base fuzzer AFL++ detects 15 unique bugs, while \toolNameB detects 20, including all the bugs detected by AFL++, achieving 33.33\% improvement.